Houston mayor added police overtime, but only after cutting it

 In fact, Chief Art Acevedo told us earlier this year he basically had no operational overtime and that makes it very hard.

-When Acevado suggested at a city council meeting he may need more overtime dollars, the mayor sternly warned him to stay within budget.
+When Acevedo suggested at a city council meeting he may need more overtime dollars, the mayor sternly warned him to stay within budget.

 Mayor Turner did recently add a million dollars to HPD's overtime budget, but that doesn't make it whole and it doesn't restore cuts.